wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-strengthen-your-security-posture/includes/assess-your-security-posture.md

 ### Exposure score

-Multiple things can affect your exposure score, including:
+Multiple things can affect your exposure score including:

-- The weaknesses identified across your devices
+- Weaknesses identified across your devices
 - The probability of your devices being breached

 To improve your exposure score, you can implement the security recommendations provided by the threat and vulnerability management component of Microsoft Defender for Endpoint.
 The lower your exposure score, the better.